future-proof-iot/Tutorial/participation.md

 This tutorial introduces hands-on activities with IoT on low-power microcontroller-based devices, using [RIOT](https://github.com/RIOT-OS/RIOT) with a focus on using the cybersecurity primitives available with this operating system on such low-end IoT hardware (for instance ARM Cortex-M, RISC-V, ESP32, AVR, MSP430 microcontrollers).

+## Tutorial Workflow

+The workflow of the tutorial is described [here](https://riot-os.github.io/riot-course/slides/tutorial-summit-security/).

 ## Prerequisites for the Tutorial

+There is no specific setup you need to take care of prior to the tutorial.
+We will use only in-browser tools.

-If you do not like programming, then this tutorial is not for you.
+However, if you do not like programming, then this tutorial is not for you.
 Sorry!
-Prior to attending, please go through these [preparation steps](preparation).

 ## Register for the Tutorial